 DO 3: Democratic Governance Strengthened

-USAID programs will assist 12 PICs: Federated States of Micronesia (FSM), Fiji, Kiribati, Nauru, Palau, Papua New Guinea (PNG), Republic of the Marshall Islands (RMI), Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
-The PICs occupy a vast area of the Pacific Ocean that is geographically and uniquely situated to help ensure vibrant trade and security for the Americas and Asia.
-In 2018, the U.S. conducted over $1.9 trillion in two-way trade with the Indo-Pacific region, supporting more than 3 million jobs in the U.S. and 5.1 million jobs in the Indo-Pacific.
+USAID programs assist 12 Pacific Island countries: Federated States of Micronesia, Fiji, Kiribati, Nauru, Palau, Papua New Guinea, Republic of the Marshall Islands, Samoa, Solomon Islands, Tonga, Tuvalu, and Vanuatu.
+These countries occupy a vast area of the Pacific Ocean that is geographically and uniquely situated to help ensure vibrant trade and security for the Americas and Asia.
+In 2020, the U.S. conducted over $1.75 trillion in two-way trade with the Indo-Pacific region, supporting more than 5 million jobs in the Indo-Pacific.

 Ensuring freedom of commercial navigation for all is thus an international defense imperative and priority.
-The U.S. is deeply committed to partnering with PICs to address their common and unique challenges to ensure their resilience and prosperity.
-The U.S. government (USG) has reaffirmed its commitment toward the PICs as evidenced by visits from high-level officials to the region and additional investments as part of the USG’s Pacific Pledge.
-To support the USG’s renewed effort, this SF outlines how USAID will expand its portfolio and broaden PIC partnerships to address the region’s most pressing challenges: high vulnerability to climate change, natural disasters, health threats, and economic shocks, as well as prioritizing development partnerships and collaboration to mitigate influences that challenge the region’s stability and democratic systems.
-These challenges and opportunities are also consistent with the priorities articulated in the Interim National Security Strategic Guidance.
+The U.S. is deeply committed to partnering with Pacific Island countries to address their common and unique challenges to ensure their resilience and prosperity.
+The U.S. government has reaffirmed its commitment toward the Pacific Island countries as evidenced by visits from high-level officials to the region and additional investments as part of the first-ever U.S.-Pacific Partnership Strategy.
+To support the United States government’s new era of partnership in the Pacific, this Framework outlines how USAID will expand its portfolio and broaden PIC partnerships to address the region’s most pressing challenges: high vulnerability to climate change, natural disasters, health threats, and economic shocks, as well as prioritizing development partnerships and collaboration to mitigate influences that challenge the region’s stability and democratic systems.
+These challenges and opportunities are also consistent with the priorities articulated in the National Security Strategy.